twanlass/tdub.co/src/pages/notes/2023-11-14-case-studies.md

 A more complex option is to pick one of your case studies and expand it.
 Add more detail, more media, etc.

+---

 ## Footnote: who the heck are you?
-**TL:DR:**  I've hired 20+ designers (mostly product + brand) and reviewed well over 10,000 portfolios.
+**tl;dr:** I've hired 20+ designers (mostly product + brand) and reviewed well over 10,000 portfolios.

-I currently lead product + design [at a Series A startup](https://commandbar.com/).
-Prior to that I was VP of Design at [Buffer](https://buffer.com/).
-And prior to that I ran a product design agency for years.
+I've led product + design [at a Series A startup](https://commandbar.com/), was VP of Design at [Buffer](https://buffer.com/), and prior to that I ran a product design agency for years.
 This is just my take as both a designer and hiring manager.
-Your mileage will vary :-)
+Your mileage will vary.